TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/V4.0PopulationSynthesis/index.md

 ## Forecast Population

-In addition to the input directory you will also need to include a CSV file that gives the forecast population you wish to generate.
+In addition to the input directory, you will also need to include a CSV file that gives the forecast population you wish to generate.

 * Zone
 * FuturePopulation